lance-gg/lance/docs/spaceships.md

 ```javascript
 gameEngine.trace.info(() => `this just happened: ${foobar()}`);
 ```

+The trace methods receive arrow functions as an input, because if they would receive the template string then this template string will be evaluated even in those cases where no tracing is done.
+This has been shown to add a heavy load to the garbage collection.

 By default, Lance already traces a lot of information, describing the progress of the game and each step in detail.